simplybusiness/capistrano-ext-puppetize/README.md

 It requires that the host(s) deployed onto already has installed Puppet and a version of Ruby capable of running it: at Simply Business we install the CentOS system Ruby and the Puppet RPMs from Puppet Labs in our base image/AMIs

-It doesn't need RVM installed beforehand - we usually use it to install RVM and the application-specific Ruby.
+It doesn't need RVM installed beforehand - we don't use RVM (or anything like it) on our production machines, but when we did, we would usually use this module to install RVM and the application-specific Ruby.

 ## How to use it